binkley/modern-java-practices/README.md

   For example, with Gradle, this will log all the build steps without attempting to overwrite earlier steps with later ones

+### TODOs

+* Improve Gradle Docker mounting.  [`batect.yml`](./batect.yml) mounts _all_ of `~/.gradle`.
+This is confusing for PIDs of daemons, etc, and other mounted elements which are particular to your local computer: Docker essentially runs as a separate box from our local computer (a separate Linux kernel instance)

 ---

 ## Keep build current